semiprorl/attach_vehicle/README.md

 [COMMANDS]

-/attach --- for attach the vehicle
-/detach -- for detach the vehicle
+Press "E" for attach/detach the vehicle when u are in the benson truck